jcaip/jcaip.github.io/_posts/2017-04-08-CICD-on-AWS.md

 If you are unable to connect to the Jenkins page make sure that the Security Group settings are correct.
 You'll have to enter the password located at /var/lib/jenkins/secrets/initialAdminPassword and then create a user account.

-You should be prompted to install suggested plugins.
-Click on install suggested plugins.
+You should be prompted to install plugins at this point.
+Installing just the suggested plugins should be fine.

 Now configure a build job in Jenkins.
+Pointing it towards your GitHub repository.
+For your build commands. you should just be able to put make.